You are here: NTLawHbk » NTLawHandbook » Building

 When a builder goes under

 There have been examples in the NT of building companies collapsing mid-way through building projects, which often caused huge losses to consumers.
-The 2013 amendments attempted to address this, and now a consumer can apply to the Master Builders Fidelity Fund for a contribution where the building works have been left incomplete or non-compliant.
+The Building Amendment (Residential Building Consumer Protection) Act 2012 commenced on 1 January 2013 to address this, and now a consumer can apply to the Fidelity Fund NT for a contribution where the building works have been left incomplete or non-compliant.
 Such contribution is capped at 20% of the contract price, up to a maximum of $200,000.
-See Insurance.
+See Fidelity Fund webpage.

 Complaints alleging professional misconduct or breaches of the Building Act 1993 (NT)

-Written complaints can be made to the Director of Building Control if there is an allegation of professional misconduct, unsafe or non-compliant work, or offences under the Building Act 1993 (NT) or associated Regulations.
-The complaint may then be referred on to the Building Practitioners Board to conduct an inquiry where complainants may be required to provide formal evidence.
+Written complaints can be made to the Director of Building Control if there is an allegation of professional misconduct, unsafe or non-compliant work, or offences under the Building Act 1993 (NT) or Building Regulations 1993 (NT).

-This is a disciplinary process and not an avenue for dispute resolution between owners and builders.
-The Building Practitioners Board may impose financial penalties or suspend registration, but is not able to order the builder to pay compensation, or rectify defective or non-complete work.
+A referral to the Building Practitioner’s Board for inquiry is a disciplinary process and not an avenue for dispute resolution between owners and builders.
+The Building Practitioners Board, amongst other things, may impose financial penalties or suspend registration but is not able to order the builder to pay compensation or rectify defective or non-complete work.

 Dispute resolution processes